Walking into Maxie's has been described as "walking into a party that's in full swing."

-We’ll be out at the Tosa Farmers Market Saturdays from 8 a.m. to Noon (no market July 4) this summer with sweets, treats, artisanal breads from Black Shoe Bakery, and more.
+We’ll be out at the Tosa Farmers Market Saturdays from 8 a.m. to Noon through Oct.
+17 with sweets, treats, artisanal breads from Black Shoe Bakery, and more.
 Click here to learn more about this year’s Tosa Farmer’s Market.

 We’ve proudly sponsored the Tosa Tonight Summer Concert Series.
 The free music series features concerts by local, national, and international groups.
 Tosa Tonight has canceled its 2020 season.
 Check some of the fun Tosa Tonight has brought to our community here.

 Black Shoe Hospitality Rewards

 - Click here to connect to checks to earn points & redeem rewards